The Most Underrated Stops Along the Pacific Coast Highway

 After filling your brain with invaluable sponge knowledge, it’s time to fill your lungs with some salty sea air.
 Less than half an hour up the 101 is the calming seaside town of Avila Beach.
 Venture past the main beach to the marina and Avila Beach Paddlesports, where you can rent a kayak and explore the bay.
 You’ll paddle past adorable sea otters and slightly-less-adorable elephant seals sunning themselves on makeshift docks.
 Paddle for about 30 minutes, and dock on the rocky beach at the base of the Point San Luis Lighthouse, the last Prairie Victorian lighthouse left on the West Coast.
 Take a 15-minute trek up the cliffs and you’ll be treated to views as picturesque as the lighthouse.

 Cambria has no shortage of waterfront lodges, but the one you’ll want to call home is Oceanpoint Ranch.
-The sprawling, eight-acre ranch sits right on Moonstone Beach and offers rooms with fireplaces and s’mores for their guests.
-You can also roast your dessert at the outdoor fire pits right off the parking lot, where you’ll be especially popular with fellow travelers if you show up with a local wine you grabbed at the front desk.
+The sprawling, eight-acre ranch sits right on Moonstone Beach and offers rooms with fireplaces and s’mores for their guests, plus an outdoor fire pit where you can roast your own dessert.

 Nitt Witt Ridge

 Traverse the windy streets of Cambria and you’ll pass what looks like a ramshackle Bourbon Street hotel set atop the lost city of Atlantis.
-This is Nit Wit Ridge, the former home of local garbage collector-slash-artist-slash-recluse Art Beal, who fashioned his hillside estate out of...well, a bunch of stuff.
+This is Nitt Witt Ridge, the former home of local garbage collector-slash-artist-slash-recluse Art Beal, who fashioned his hillside estate out of...well, a bunch of stuff.
 The odd home is constructed from beer cans, shells, tires, and rocks, along with some objects Beal allegedly lifted from his other job as a tour guide at Hearst Castle.
 Daily tours of “The Poor Man’s Hearst Castle” are run by Mike O’Malley, the property’s current owner, who’s nearly as eccentric as the man who built the place.
-If this seems like the kind of tour you’d want a beer for, stop at 927 Beer Company at the bottom of the hill before you go.

 The road to Big Sur